 Additionally, I really, really, REALLY, very much want a good look at that stunning wedding dress.

 Tatia Pilieva is new to me.
 She’s also director of this absorbing new trailer…

-As I watched this trailer I found myself more and more unsettled.
+As I watched this trailer edit, I found myself more and more unsettled.
 The seemingly scariest thing being the idea that Alice, the young investigative reporter is about to be ‘turned.’
 The camera work, editing and music work perfectly.